 - Reverb mental health workshops suitable for a range of sectors including health, education, government, welfare and the community sector, co-delivered by young people from refugee and migrant backgrounds with lived experiences.

 - The MY Education team provides support for schools and,

 - Reverb mental health training: a whole-school approach to culturally responsive mental health including workshops and consultations, designed specifically for school communities.

 - The Learning Beyond the Bell (LBB) team offers free training for coordinators and volunteers working in Out-of-School-Hours Learning Support Programs (OSHLSP).

 - Schools Standing Up to Racism workshop designed for primary and secondary school staff, delivered by the Training team.

 - Various leadership workshops co-facilitated by young people from our Youth Leadership programs are available.

 CMY hosts regular Statewide Forums for sector workers, researchers and young people to come together, network and discuss relevant topics and challenges faced by young people from migrant and refugee backgrounds, and how we can better support them.

 Some of the themes we’ve focused on at previous forums are: Youth Participation, Employment, Mentoring, Mental Health, and Inclusive Sport.

-Join our mailing list or follow us on social media to find out about upcoming forums.
+Sign up to our mailing list (below) or follow us on social media to find out about upcoming forums.